-In at least 50% of the apartments I've lived in, there's been something less than desirable about the shower head.
-Because I'm tallish, usually the problem was a shower head that was too low.
-But I've also had one that was too close to the wall, so I couldn't use my hanging wire shelf for shampoo, etc. And now I have a hand held shower head with no holder.
-Very frustrating.
+In at least 50% of the apartments I've lived in, there's been something less than desirable about the showerhead.
+Because I'm relatively tall, a lot of the showerheads have been slightly too low.
+I've also had a showerhead that was too close to the wall so that I couldn't use my hanging wire shelf for shampoo, etc. Now, I have a handheld shower head with no holder––very frustrating!

-If you are in that situation too, here are some ways you can perfect the location of your shower heads, no matter how many there are or how picky the person you're living with.
+If you've found yourself in a similar situation, here are some ways you can perfect the location of your showerhead, no matter how many showerheads there are, or how picky the person you're living with is.

 Shower Arm Riser or Extension

-Is it possible to raise the shower head higher?
-Yes it is, and it's easy.
-It's also easy to extend the shower head out further, if it's too close to the wall.
+Is it possible to raise the showerhead higher?
+Yes, it is, and it's easy.
+It's also easy to extend the showerhead out further if it's too close to the wall.
 The procedure is the same in both cases.
-Here are reasons someone might want to raise a shower head higher:
+Here are the reasons someone might want to raise a showerhead higher:

 - You have to duck down to wash or rinse your hair every time.

-- You have a new boyfriend (or girlfriend) basketball star.
+- Your new boyfriend (or girlfriend) is a basketball star.

 - You have a shampoo/soap shelf unit that hangs from the shower arm, but there's no room.

 - You keep bumping into the wall or tripping over the faucet when you shower.